hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/api/_examples/iop/test_get.md

 ## Overview

-This Python file demonstrates the use of the `iop` library to interact with the AliExpress API.
+This Python file demonStartes the use of the `iop` library to interact with the AliExpress API.
 It showcases how to create an API request, set parameters, execute the request, and handle the response.

 ## Table of Contents